Dream-Children: Reverie

 Topics in Dream-Children: Reverie

-- Lamb worked as a clerk at the East India Company for many years, writing literature in his spare time.
+- He worked for many years as a clerk at the East India Company.

 Key Concepts